-8.1 Children missing education, particularly repeatedly, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+- 8.1 Children missing education, particularly repeatedly, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Our staff are alert to these risks.
-We adhere to the guidance set out on page 44 of KCSiE.

-8.2 We closely monitor attendance, absence and exclusions.
+We adhere to the guidance set out on page 48 of KCSiE. - 8.2 We closely monitor attendance, absence, suspensions and permanent exclusions.
 Our school has a robust Attendance Policy and will make referrals to external agencies when appropriate.
-Our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-8.3 Where a parent/carer has expressed their intention to remove a child from the school with a view to educating at home, the DSL will liaise with the local authority to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
-For further guidance please refer to page 45 of KCSiE.
+Our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day including absence from any Alternative Provision. - 8.3 Where a parent/carer has expressed their intention to remove a child from the school with a view to educating at home, the DSL will liaise with the local authority to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
+For further guidance please refer to page 48 of KCSiE.

-7.0 Mental Health and Wellbeing
+9.0 Mental Health and Wellbeing

-7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-Each school in the Trust has an identified Senior Mental Health Leader.
+9.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+Each school in the Trust has a designated Senior Mental Health Leader who has completed the required training.

-7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education.

-7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
-The school has a tiered approach to supporting children with mental health concerns and follows the KCSiE guidance on page 46.

-7.4 Additional support and guidance can be found within the DfE'Promoting mental health and wellbeing in our schools' document.
+- 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
+The school has a tiered approach to supporting children with mental health concerns and follows the KCSiE guidance on page 49. - 9.4 Additional support and guidance can be found within the DfE 'Promoting mental health and wellbeing in our schools' document.

-8.0 Children who are Lesbian, Gay, Bi or Trans (LGBT)
+10.0 Children who are Lesbian, Gay, Bi or Trans (LGBT)

-8.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+- 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
 The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-For further detail please refer to page 51 of KCSiE.

-8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.

-8.3 LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.
+For further detail please refer to page 55 of KCSiE. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 10.3 LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.

-9.0 Child-on-child Abuse
+11.0 Child-on-child Abuse